OpenHFT/Chronicle-Logger/README.md

   * The _path_ is used to track the underlying Chronicle so two loggers configured with the same _path_ will share the same Chronicle

-## logger-logback
+## chronicle-logger-logback
-The logger-logback module provides appenders for Logback targeting [Chronicle-Queue](https://github.com/OpenHFT/Chronicle-Queue) as underlying persistence framework:
+The chronicle-logger-logback module provides appenders for Logback targeting [Chronicle-Queue](https://github.com/OpenHFT/Chronicle-Queue) as underlying persistence framework:

   * BinaryIndexedChronicleAppender
   * TextIndexedChronicleAppender